 Inhibition of Pdr5 activity by SNQ2 and YOR1 was previously reported, explained by reduced activity of the transcription factor Pdr1 via an unknown mechanism, which in turn yields reduced PDR5 transcript levels31.
 Using qRT-PCR, we found snq2∆yor1∆ to have a ~1.3× increased PDR5 mRNA level relative to wild-type.
 Although this was numerically consistent with the previously-reported ~1.5× increase for snq2∆yor1∆31, the change did not reach statistical significance in our hands (p = 0.27, Fig 4E) and the previous report did not contain a statistical test.
 No evidence of mRNA induction in the ybt1∆ycf1∆ strain was observed (0.9 fold expression, p = 0.69 , Fig 4E).
 More persuasively, we found that PDR5 mRNA levels were significantly higher in snq2∆yor1∆ybt1∆ycf1∆ than the wild type (2.1× increase; p = 0.032; Fig 4D).
+Interestingly, relative expression of PDR5 tracked well with the relative activity expected by the neural network model, especially when considering only indirect influences (Fig 5D).
 Although these results can provide only weak evidence for the previous finding that some combination of SNQ2 and YOR1 yield reduced PDR5 mRNA levels, our results more confidently support the idea that the fluconazole resistance snq2∆yor1∆ybt1∆ycf1∆ can be explained (at least in part) via increased PDR5 transcript levels.

 Insight into whether Snq2 might inhibit Pdr5 directly via protein interaction comes from a previous study investigating an Snq2-dependent decrease in benomyl resistance imparted by PDR5 and YOR1 found evidence for a modest (1.5×) SNQ2 mRNA induction only in pdr5∆yor1∆, but not for either pdr5∆ or yor1∆, despite the fact that each of these single mutants showed increased benomyl resistance32.
 This result suggested the possibility that transporter genes can negatively influence one another by non-transcriptional means, and PDR5-mediated repression of Snq2 activity was hypothesized to result at least in part from a direct protein-protein interaction between Pdr5 and Snq232.
 This ‘direct repression’ model, in which heterodimerization of Pdr5 and Snq2 transporters draws subunits away from the homodimeric Snq2 complex and thereby reduces total efflux activity of Snq2, drew support from the observed homodimeric interactions of Pdr5, Snq2, and a heterodimeric interaction between Pdr5 and Snq2.
 Although the possibility that Snq2 can reciprocally inhibit Pdr5 has not been explored, the possibility of this mechanism is strongly suggested by the previous benomyl resistance study.